Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 google.com.
 3600 IN MX 0 alt3.aspmx.l.google.com

 Whenever you send an email message, your Mail Transfer Agent (MTA) accesses the MX record of the receiver’s domain name.
-It then tries to send the email to the mail server that has the highest priority in the record.
-If delivery fails, it retries with the remaining mail servers in the record in their increasing preference order, until the message is delivered.
+It then tries sending the email to the mail server with the highest priority in the record.
+If delivery fails, it retries with the remaining mail servers in the record in their increasing preference order until the message is delivered.

 nslookup -type=MX google.com